Serhio1973/rsschool-cv-old/cv.md

 # Siarhei Aniskevich

 My name is Siarhei Aniskevich.
 I was born in Borisov on November 12, 1973.
-I want to became a Front-End Developer.
+I want to become a Front-End Developer.

 I am currently working PrePress in a Print Shop and studying in RS School.
 I like to study here.